kestrelquantum/TrajectoryIndexingUtils.jl/README.md

 - [ ] Add tests
 - [ ] Add methods that take in trajectory vector as the first argument
 - [ ] Add documentation for methods to [NamedTrajectories.jl](https://github.com/aarontrowbridge/NamedTrajectories.jl) docs
+- [ ] Add `block` function for accessing blocks of matrices with trajectory structure, e.g. jacobians & hessians